 Transfusion of blood is an essential part of modern health care management.
 The first Blood Centre was started in India by Indian Red Cross Society (IRCS) in 1942 at All India Institute of Hygiene & Public Health, Calcutta (West Bengal).

 In 1977, the Blood Centre started operating from the Indian Red Cross Society, National Headquarters (IRCS, NHQ).
 The Blood Centre is running round the clock and provides the services to the needy patients.
 It was designated as Regional Blood Centre by State Govt. in 1996 and has been designated as Model Blood Centre in 2010 by National AIDS Control Organization, Ministry of Health and Family Welfare, Govt of India and is also certified by the BIS for ISO 9001:2008 and accredited by NABH & NABL.

 The NHQ Blood Centre focuses on encouraging voluntary blood donation.
-It collects approximately 25000 units of blood annually sEwhich contributes about 10% of the total blood collected in Delhi.
-The percentage of voluntary blood collection is above 90% in IRCS as compared to the 20-50% ratio of the total collection made by other Blood Centres of Delhi.
+It collects approximately 30000 units of blood annually .
+The percentage of voluntary blood collection is 100% in IRCS and there is 100% component separation of blood units collected.
 The Blood Centre provides 90% of total collection of blood free of service charges to the patients admitted in the General Ward of Govt.
-Hospitals in Delhi as well as to 975 Thalassaemic patients registered with it (which is about 50% of all the Thalassaemics in Delhi).
+Hospitals in Delhi as well as to around 1000 Thalassaemic patients registered with it.